-Section 9 - GROSS VALUE OF CROPS SOLD Report the values received during 1978, regardless of the year in which the crops were harvested.
+Section 9 - GROSS VALUE OF CROPS SOLD

+Report the values received during 1978, regardless of the year in which the crops were harvested.
 Give gross values (before deducting taxes and expenses).
-For value of grains and cotton, include as sold the value of Government CCC loans received in 1978, but not loans obtained from any other government or private source.
-If only partial payments were received for a crop or crops sold in 1978, report only the amount actually received in 1978.
+If full payment was not received for a crop or crops sold in 1978, report only the amount actually received in 1978.